rev22/BlitFlip/README.md

 Before using bitflip, please make sure that both source and destinations images ar locked; the sprite may be partly or fully offscreen.

 You source surface must be 32 bit RGBA, with 0xff000000 as the alpha bit-mask.
-The destination surface must be 32 bit RGB, with the same color component ordering a the source image.
+The destination surface must be 32 bit RGB, with the same color component ordering as the source image.

 Author and Licensing